Services for the Public

 The Law Library, as part of the University of Melbourne Library, welcomes visitors to use its facilities.
-Visitors may use books and some computer databases in the library.
+Visitors may use books and some databases via the public access computers in the library.

 Access to computers and the Library Catalogue